pywbem/pywbem/docs/mockwbemserver.rst

-This example creates a faked connection using ``root/interop`` as the default namespace and compiles the classes defined in the list 'classes' from DMTF schema version 2.49.0 into the repository along with all of the qualifier declarations defined by the DMTF schema and any dependent classes (superclasses, etc.).
+This example creates a faked connection using ``root/interop`` as the default namespace and compiles the classes defined in the list 'classes' from DMTF schema version 2.49.0 into the mock repository along with all of the qualifier types defined by the DMTF CIM schema and any dependent classes (superclasses, etc.).

 .. code-block:: python